jeffeehsiung/AdventureQuest_Qt_Cpp/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

 ## Project Description 📄

-Welcome to [Project Name]! 🌟
+Welcome to AdventureQuest! 🌟

-[Project Name] is a [brief description of your project].
-It aims to [describe the main purpose and goals of your project].
-[Explain how it solves a problem or addresses a need].
-The project offers a range of features to make [describe what the project does] easier and more efficient.
+AdventureQuest is an immersive role-playing game (RPG) that transports players into a dynamic and enchanting fantasy world.
+It aims to provide gamers with a rich, interactive experience that combines strategic gameplay and levels development.

 ## Features 🌟

-[Highlight the key features of your project in detail using emojis.]
 - 🖼️ **Runtime View Switching**: Easily switch between 2D, overlay, and text-based views during program execution.
 - 🕹️ **Interactive Protagonist**: Control the protagonist using arrow keys for smooth navigation.
 - 🕹️ **Auto-Play Mode**: Activate auto-play mode where the protagonist takes charge automatically.